Take 5: Level Up! Level Out!

 An Ohio Youth Services Day of Dialogue

-• Opening speaker Miguel Figueroa, director of the American Library Association’s Center for the Future of Libraries, will highlight trends and discuss what they mean for our work with young people.
+• Opening speaker Miguel Figueroa, director of the American Library Association’s Center for the Future of Libraries, highlighted key societal trends with implications for our work with young people.

-• A day-long memory drawing/writing and sharing experience will level up your connection with your peers, your teens, and yourself.
+• A day-long memory drawing/writing and sharing experience leveled up attendees’ connections with peers, teens, and self.

-• Guided conversation during the locally-sourced gourmet lunch will combine game-playing with addressing challenging issues in youth services.
+• Guided conversation during the locally-sourced gourmet lunch combined game-playing with addressing challenging issues in youth services.

-•Hands-on activity stations will provide you a wealth of ideas to bring back to your workplace.
-Stations will include: Survival Skills and Team Building with Rural Action; Therapy Dogs with Sharon and Sydney; Outdoor Education with Rising Appalachian Warriors; Discovery Kitchen Tasting Tables with Community Food Initiatives; Pop-Up Makerspace and Book-a-Bike, both with Athens County Public Libraries; and Windows to Our World, an attendee-led poster session.
+•Hands-on activity stations provided a wealth of ideas to bring back to libraries, museums, and schools.
+Stations included: Survival Skills and Team Building with Rural Action; Therapy Dogs with Sharon and Sydney; Outdoor Education with Rising Appalachian Warriors; Discovery Kitchen Tasting Tables with Community Food Initiatives; Pop-Up Makerspace and Book-a-Bike, both with Athens County Public Libraries; 3-D Printer with SERLS; and Windows to Our World, an attendee-led poster session.

-• Participants will explore trends that will impact our young people and our workplaces.
+• Participants explored trends that will impact our young people and our workplaces.

-• Through a memory-sharing process, participants will engage in conversations with peers to move dialogue and action towards the heart of what teen services encompasses.
+• Through a memory-sharing process, participants engaged in conversations with peers to move dialogue and action towards the heart of what teen services encompasses.

-• Participants will be exposed to other libraries’/schools’/institutions’ innovations, challenges, and solutions in serving young people.
+• Participants were exposed to other libraries’/schools’/institutions’ innovations, challenges, and solutions in serving young people.

-• Participants will expand their network of youth services experts across the state, and across libraries and related learning institutions, for support, resources, advice, and encouragement.
+• Participants expanded their networks of youth services experts across the state, for support, resources, advice, and encouragement.

-• Participants will take away renewed enthusiasm, and ideas to enhance their programs/services.
+• Participants took away renewed enthusiasm, and ideas to enhance their programs/services.

-This event is made possible by the State Library of Ohio and Athens County Public Libraries, with support from SERLS and the Athens Community Center.
+This event was made possible by the State Library of Ohio and Athens County Public Libraries, with support from SERLS and the Athens Community Center.

 Take Five is an ongoing dialogue on new ideas and creative approaches for people who work with teens and youth in libraries, museums, arts organizations and other learning environments.